paulosuzart/paulosuzart.github.io/_posts/2025-05-22-lib-entity-decision.md

 The rules of complex SaaS products in finance can be tough.
 A flawless set of rules are a must to avert loses and risks to the company and its users.

 Finally, if you put in place a structure that is easy to reason and easy to iterate, you gain speed and agility while you evolve your product.

+The library is not published to Maven Central yet.
+The code can be found in the github [repository](https://github.com/paulosuzart/lib-entity/tree/main/lib-entity-decision).